a-barletta/a-barletta.github.io/_posts/2023-06-18-We-Need-to-Talk-about-Taylor-Swift.md

 I’m happy to report that that is not the way it is anymore.
 Taylor took control of her own career and is able to enjoy making music while also loving herself.
 I think one of her best songs is [_You’re On Your Own, Kid_](https://www.youtube.com/watch?v=7Gbg6Z70J7E), and we need to talk about it.

-I will now provide a break down of each stanza of the song and analyze it.
+I will now provide a breakdown of each stanza of the song and analyze it.
 This song is a story of her journey, navigating her career and her relationships as well as finding herself.
-These lyrics came from [Genius Lyrics](https://genius.com/Taylor-swift-youre-on-your-own-kid-lyrics).
+The lyrics I used came from [Genius Lyrics](https://genius.com/Taylor-swift-youre-on-your-own-kid-lyrics).

 _Verse 1_
 Summer went away, still, the yearning stays